gooseberry/training/docs/exercises/flutter-kick.md

 !!! equipment "No equipment required for this exercise."

+--8<-- "hollow-body.md"

 ## Instructions

-Lay on your back, with you legs straight and your feet a few inches from the floor.
-Swing your legs up and down slightly as you were kicking while swimming.
-Try to keep your legs as straight as possible
+1. Alternate moving your left and right feet up and down about 5 to 6 inches, keeping your heels from touching the floor.

 ## Variations

-* Toes Pointed
-* Feet Flexed
-* Side to side, crossing your feet
+!!! strength "Variations"

+    1. Flex your feet during the kicking motion.
+    2. Point your toes during the kicking motion.
+    3. Move your feet in and out to the sides, crossing one foot over the other in an alternating pattern.